hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In summary, context managers in Django provide a simple and intuitive API for a powerful construct.
 They allow you to allocate and release resources precisely when you want to, and they make it easier to write safe and readable code.
 Overall, context managers provide a robust and efficient way to manage resources and ensure proper cleanup in Django applications.
 They contribute to cleaner code, improved error handling, and better resource utilization.

+**Use Cases:**

+1. [ ] **Database Transactions:** Use context managers to manage database transactions.
+This ensures that database changes are committed if the code block executes without errors or rolled back in case of exceptions.
+2. [ ] **File Handling:** Open and close files safely using a context manager, ensuring that files are closed properly even if an exception occurs.
+3. [ ] **Resource Locking:** Implement resource locking to ensure exclusive access to a resource, preventing concurrent access by multiple threads or processes.
+4. [ ] **Database Connections:** Manage database connections and cursors safely, ensuring that connections are closed after use.

 ### Django Channels
 Django Channels is a package that allows Django to handle WebSockets and other non-HTTP protocols.
 It extends the built-in capabilities of Django, allowing Django projects to handle not only HTTP but also protocols that require long-running connections, such as WebSockets, MQTT (IoT), chatbots, radios, and other real-time applications.
 Here are some differences between Django Channels and Django's built-in HTTP capabilities: